Sound Affects Matter All Around Us

 Hans Jenny was a physician and natural scientist who coined the term cymatics to describe the acoustic effects of sound wave phenomena.

 Dr Jenny was well known for his incredible cymatic images, but many didn’t know that he was also an artist, a musician, a philosopher, a historian, and a physicist.
-With excellent powers of observation and a deep interest in nature.
+With excellent powers of observation and a profound interest in nature.
 Dr Jenny always saw an underlying, unifying theme in the world about him, which was wave patterns produced by vibration.

-For Dr Jenny, everything he saw reflected vibration patterns involving number, proportion and symmetry; he called this the “Harmonic Principle.”
+For Dr Jenny, everything he saw reflected vibration patterns involving number, proportion, and symmetry; he called this the “Harmonic Principle.”

 Our bodies do respond to sound.

 The studies and experiments of people like Dr Jenny and people before him have vast implications for healing and vibrational medicine.
 If sound can alter form, how can it change our inner life?
 We know how patterns of vibrations are everywhere in nature, but what role do they play in creating, maintaining, and altering our bodies’ very cells?
 How different are the vibrational patterns of a sick body from that of a healthy body?
-Is it possible to turn unhealthy vibrations into healthy ones?
+Would it be possible to turn unhealthy vibrations into healthy ones?

 The effects of sound on matter